Skip to Content

 Example in JavaScript

-const crypto = require("crypto"); function computeHash(payload, webhook_secret) { const hash = crypto .createHmac("sha256", webhook_secret) .update(Buffer.from(JSON.stringify(payload), "utf8")) .digest("hex") .toLowerCase(); return hash; }
+const crypto = require("crypto"); function computeHash(webhook_payload, webhook_secret) { const hash = crypto .createHmac("sha256", webhook_secret) .update(Buffer.from(JSON.stringify(webhook_payload), "utf8")) .digest("hex") .toLowerCase(); return hash; }

 Example in Python